brianary/webcoder/secretvault.md

 You probably just want a single store with a simple name.
-There are a number of configuration options you can set with [`Set-SecretStoreConfiguration`][], which you may want to investigate fully to use effectively for automation, or however you need to in your environment.
+There are a number of configuration options you can set with [`Set-SecretStoreConfiguration`][], which you may want to investigate fully to use effectively for automation, or to fit whatever your needs are for your environment.

 [`Set-SecretStoreConfiguration`]: https://learn.microsoft.com/powershell/module/microsoft.powershell.secretstore/set-secretstoreconfiguration